CheeGuang/Velocity/README.md

 - Black
 - Yellow
 - Orange
+  dm
   This is to enhance Velocity's brand image as clean and minimal to bring the focus to the shoes.
 Bright and attention-grabbing colours, yellow and orange, incite positive and empowering traits like energy, active and freshness.

 ### Gamifying the Experience